 Most of us become conscious of our democracy during the election season and in times of political crisis.
 The rest of the time, unless we are professionally involved in government, we are not very aware of it.
 Democracy, somewhat like the software in our computers, is hidden and exists in order to support our work and existence.
 However, unlike computer software, democracy is not a system that once put in place can function on auto-pilot.
 It is the largest and most complex network of human relationships possible—between diverse groups of people and with their government.
-Like any relationship between humans who are always growing and changing, a democratic society is in a constant state of flux and needs to be continuously nourished and repaired to keep it effective.
+Like any relationship between humans who are always growing and changing, a democratic society is in a constant state of flux and needs to be continuously nourished to keep it effective.

 A framework borrowed from the arts and urban planning may help us understand how we experience democracy in our minds.
 Human beings, as social creatures, tend to experience life through a minimum of three cognitive and emotional levels.
 There is the Foreground—what we are conscious of on a daily basis; the Middle Ground—where our minds go to in times of crisis; and Background—that of which we are mostly unaware.
-Our Democratic political system is the mostly hidden background or context within which our social and political lives take place.
+Our democratic political system is the mostly hidden background or context within which our social and political lives take place.

 MIDDLE GROUND—WHAT SHOULD BE:

 Here we are conscious about what should be, because we believe that we are entitled to respect and dignity.
 At this level we are conscious of our rights, needs, interests, and aspirations.
 Are we able to improve the well-being of our families and communities?
 Are we considered and treated as equals to all sections of society and by the government?
 Unlike autocratic regimes that make no claims to giving liberty, freedom or rights to all people, democracies are judged on the basis of their ability to satisfy these aspirations.

 BACKGROUND—WHAT HOLDS EVERYTHING: